elunna/nerfhack-changelog/README.md

 ### ENDGAME CHANGES

-* Occasional earthquakes can occur during the ascension run (Un/Evil)
+* Occasional earthquakes can occur during the ascension run (Un/Evil).
+These will cease after entering the planes.
-* After the invocation, the maximum difficulty limit for generating monsters is removed (xnh)
 * The identity of the Riders hidden via farlook (Un)
 * The correct temple on the Astral Plane will not be revealed due to fleeing monsters (Un)
 * "Purple/Astral Rain" nerf: Taming is much more difficult on the Astral Plane; attempts to tame monsters only have a 1 in 5 chance of succeeding.